Help protect yourself from identity theft

 5. Be careful not to overshare personal information on social media

 Social media accounts could offer huge amounts of personal information to criminals.
 To help keep this information safe, keep your settings switched to private, review your connections regularly, and don’t overshare details that could be useful for identity theft fraudsters (address, bank details etc.).
+If you receive any unsolicited calls, emails, or texts asking for personal or financial information, be cautious and verify who it’s from by reaching out on another official channel.

 6. Make sure your National Insurance number stays secure